 Harvard Pop Center faculty member David Laibson, PhD, shares tips on how to prepare for retirement in this USAToday.com piece.
 Photo: http://www.401kcalculator.org/

 Although it has been suggested that retirement can be bad for your health, Harvard Pop Center Bell Fellow Philip Hessel, PhD has taken a look at longitudinal data using an instrumental variables approach and his findings, published in Social Science & Medicine, suggest otherwise.
-Positive effects of retirement on health were found to exist for … Continue reading “Does retirement really lead to worse health?
-A closer look at women & men in Europe”
+Positive effects of retirement on health were found to exist for low as well as high educated men and women.
+Photo: Daviddje on Flickr

 Recent Harvard Pop Center Fellow Erika Sabbath, ScD, and Pop Center Director Lisa Berkman, PhD, are co-authors on a study published in European Journal of Ageing that suggests that disparities in social engagement may become apparent across the retirement transition.